mhered/manolobot/Part-3-manolobot-Nov22.md

 - [ ] connect and test encoders
 - [ ] command motor through ROS
-- [ ] configure and test camera
+- [x] configure and test camera
 - [ ] configure and test lidar

-- [ ] make layout of components in board
+- [ ] improve layout of components inside chassis
 - [ ] purchase and install battery
 - [ ] solve issues with screen
 - [ ] configure face in screen